-About Rachel Mitchell
+About Maricopa County Attorney Rachel Mitchell

-Rachel Mitchell is an Arizona native and a veteran prosecutor with the Maricopa County Attorney’s Office.
+Maricopa County Attorney Rachel Mitchell is an Arizona native and a veteran prosecutor with the Maricopa County Attorney’s Office.
 For the past thirty years, she’s dedicated her career to protecting families by prosecuting crimes against children, ensuring the integrity of our legal system, and leading teams of prosecutors to hold dangerous criminals accountable.

 Throughout her career, Mitchell has advocated strengthening crimes against children and sex assault laws in the state and has pushed for changes in the courtroom to comfort victims testifying in abuse cases.
 She regularly teaches on a variety of criminal justice topics and is a nationally recognized speaker on sex assault and child abuse prosecution.